cinaglia/grafana-jwt-embed-poc/README.md

 - Python 3.9+
 - A Grafana Cloud instance with:
-  - Enterprise features enabled
+  - Enterprise license
   - Grafana Service Account token with admin privileges
-  - Prometheus datasource configured
+  - Prometheus datasource configured (make note of the datasource ID)
-  - Dashboard configured with a panel based on the `cpu_utilization` metric (make note of the dashboard ID).
+  - Dashboard configured with a panel based on the `cpu_utilization` metric (make note of the dashboard ID)

 ### Grafana Configuration Requirements